From Arriving to Thriving: Welcome (Back), Lutes!

 Refresh + Rejuvenate

 Refresh + Rejuvenate (middle of the semester) // Amid the long to-do lists from classes, job and graduate school applications, and work, it’s essential to rest, play, check in with ourselves, and reconnect with our hopes and goals.
-Mid-semester provides the opportunity to disrupt the burnout cycle—essential this semester when there is no defined Spring Break.
-THRIVE questions will help you create your version of renewal.
+Mid-semester provides the opportunity to disrupt the burnout cycle and help you finish strong.

 - Rejuvenation through rest, play, and refueling is key to caring for mind, body, and spirit.
 Interweaving these with your commitments can bring greater meaning and joy.